Virtual queues

 Benefits

 So when should you use virtual queues?
 If you have a not-so-large application with just a few developers it might not worth it.
-But if you have a larger application and maybe even multiple teams it'll definitely be worth it.
+But if you have a larger application and maybe even multiple teams it will be worth it.
 In such a case you should probably create a virtual queue for each queue, and keep the concrete queue message as internal and the virtual queue message as public.
 That prevents anyone outside to directly manipulate your underlying queue.
 Something like this:

 [VirtualQueue("public_queue")]